chapelroadcreative/Chapel-Cookies/readme.txt

 If you acquired the plugin directly from Chapel Road Creative please email us at plugins@chapelroadcreative.co.uk referencing your support ID or company name.

 == Changelog ==

+= 1.0.10 =
+* Added option to change button text colour as highlight colour sometimes clashed with text colour

 = 1.0.9 =
 * Added option to change pop up title